montimaj/az-hydro/azhydro/README.md

 | **Total_GW** | `Irrigation_GW + Non_Irrigation_GW` |
 | **Total_SW** | `Irrigation_SW + Non_Irrigation_SW` |

-**Zero-surface-water constraint (three-layer):**

-1. **Gaussian bleed cleanup:** Where `streamflow_mm == 0` (no river in the
-   watershed), `SW` density is forced to zero regardless of the Gaussian- smoothed LULC value.
-This prevents the smoothing kernel (sigma=3 for AGRI/URBAN, sigma=1 for SW) from bleeding water-body signal across basin boundaries into riverless basins like Willcox.
-2. **Canal delivery check:** Even after zeroing SW density, if `canal_weighted_streamflow_mm > 0` (canal infrastructure delivers water to the pixel), SW allocation is still permitted.
-3. **Full GW constraint:** Only when both the corrected SW density AND `canal_weighted_streamflow_mm` are zero — meaning no water body, no river, and no canal delivery — are `gw_frac` forced to 1.0 for irrigation and `sw_frac` forced to 0.0 for non-irrigation, assigning all withdrawals to groundwater.

-This constraint is applied per-year, so if a pixel gains surface water access in a later year (e.g., reservoir construction or canal infrastructure), SW allocation resumes.
+**Zero-surface-water constraint:** At pixels where both `streamflow_mm` and `canal_weighted_streamflow_mm` are zero for a given year, there is no surface water available via any pathway (river flow or canal delivery).
+In this case, `gw_frac` is forced to 1.0 for irrigation and `sw_frac` is forced to 0.0 for non-irrigation, so all withdrawals are assigned to groundwater.
+This targets truly SW-free basins (e.g., Willcox Playa, Ranegras Plain, San Bernardino Valley) without over-constraining pixels in canal-served areas where streamflow is nonzero at the watershed level.
+The constraint affects ~6 % of pixels statewide and is applied per-year, so if a pixel gains surface water access in a later year (e.g., canal infrastructure reaches it), SW allocation resumes.

 **Physics-constrained input data correction:** Published datasets are treated as informative priors, not ground truth.
 For example, the